urban233/PySSA/README.md

 contains the end-user documentation in the form of markdown and HTML files.
 The subfolder <a href="https://github.com/urban233/PySSA/tree/main/docs/dev-notes">"dev-notes"</a>, contains development notes.

-Use cases describing specific workflows can be found here (Available soon).
+Use cases describing specific workflows can be found [here](https://github.com/urban233/PySSA/wiki/Use-Cases).

 ### Assets
 The <a href="https://github.com/urban233/PySSA/tree/main/assets">"assets"</a> folder consists of